smtmRadu/DeepUnity/README.md

         }
     }
 }
 ```
-_This example considers an agent (with 4 space size and 2 continuous actions) positioned in a middle of an arena that can move forward, backward, left or right, and must reach a randomly positioned target.
+_This example considers an agent (with 4 space size and 2 continuous actions) positioned in a middle of an arena that moves forward, backward, left or right (each frame), and must reach a randomly positioned target.
 The agent is rewarded by 1 point if it touches the target, or penalized by 1 point if it touches a wall.
 The agent is penalized constantly by 0.001 points at each time step, to encourage the agent reaching the target as fast as possible._

 ![rl](https://github.com/RaduTM-spec/DeepUnity/blob/main/Assets/DeepUnity/Documentation/RL_schema.jpg?raw=true)

 #### Notes
 - The following MonoBehaviour methods: **Awake()**, **Start()**, **FixedUpdate()**, **Update()** and **LateUpdate()** are virtual.
 In order to override them, call the their **base** *[first]* each time.
-- Call _AddReward()_ and _EndEpisode()_ only inside **FixedUpdate()**, or any **OnTriggerXXX()**/**OnCollisionXXX()** methods.
+- Call _AddReward()_, _EndEpisode()_ and _RequestAction()_ only inside **FixedUpdate()**, or any **OnTriggerXXX()**/**OnCollisionXXX()** methods.